 This Bristol Reserve Rum of Belize was column distilled by Travellers in 2005, and bottled in England after 11 years of ageing.

-The nose is dense and overflowing, like an armful of nuts roasting in a copper pot.
-They begin to cook and soften, forming a thick, grainy, very greedy paste.
-In this nougatine or praline in the making, there is also coconut and vanilla.
+The nose is dense and abundant, like an armful of nuts roasting in a copper pot.
+They begin to cook and soften, forming a thick, grainy, gourmet paste.
+Coconut and vanilla are also present in this nougatine or praline in the making.

-Aeration reveals a lighter, more ethereal side, more roasted and nutty.
-The edges of the pot have toasted nicely, but the core continues to bubble and purr nicely, popping a few bubbles of concentrated, vanilla coconut milk.
+Aeration reveals a lighter, more ethereal side, more marked by roasting and nuts.
+The edges of the pot have toasted nicely, but the heart continues to bubble and purr gently, letting out a few bubbles of concentrated, vanilla coconut milk.

 The palate is sticky and charming, without being sweet.
-The rum is dense and spreads to all corners of the palate, intensely but without ever being aggressive.
-The balance is there, even if the aromas of toasted wood, spices and tobacco are rather frank.
-The latter are contained in a vanilla bean from which a honey flows that rolls gently over the taste buds.
+The rum is dense and spreads to every corner of the palate, intensely but never aggressively.
+Balance is the order of the day, even if the aromas of toasted wood, spices and tobacco are rather frank.
+The latter are contained in a vanilla bean from which honey flows, rolling gently over the taste buds.

-The finish is greedy and vanilla, with mellow American oak (coconut, tobacco).
+The finish is gourmand and vanilla, with mellow American oak (coconut, tobacco).

-"Belize certainly offers the most rounded rums in the English tradition..."
+"Belize certainly offers the most roundly wooded rums in the English tradition..."

 Thomas

 I love a nice rum!
-Correct length not very complex but easy to grasp for many and very tasty.
+Correct length not very complex but easy to grasp for many and very gourmand.
 A must have!

 justin blanchard

 Really nice.
 Representative of Belize.
-A little pricey but that wood stands on its own ❤
+A little pricey but this wood stands on its own ❤